paritosh142/peepChat-Backend/README.md

 # peepChat

 The backend for peepChat is built with Express, Socket.IO, and MongoDB.
 It handles user authentication, real-time chat functionalities, and admin operations.
 This server-side application works seamlessly with the peepChat frontend, providing essential API endpoints and WebSocket connections for real-time communication.
-The application is deployed on Vercel and can be accessed [here](https://peepchat.vercel.app/).
+The application is deployed on Vercel and backend server is deployed on Render and the website can be accessed [here](https://peepchat.vercel.app/).

 ## Features
 - **Real-time Communication**: Manage real-time chat and notifications using Socket.IO..